ali-ramadhan/matplotloom/README.md

 * [celluloid](https://github.com/jwkvam/celluloid) is a nice package for making matplotlib animations easily, but as it relies on `ArtistAnimation` under the hood it does come with some [limitations](https://github.com/jwkvam/celluloid?tab=readme-ov-file#limitations) such as not being able to animate titles.
 It also hasn't been maintained since 2018.
 * Plotting many frames (hundreds to thousands+) can be slow but with matplotloom you can use a parallel `Loom` to plot each frame in parallel, speeding up the animation process significantly especially if you can dedicate many cores to plotting.

-## Notes?
+## Some notes to users

+* You can use `loom.show()` to display animations in Jupyter notebooks.
+* Anxious about animation progress?
+Pass `verbose=True` or use tqdm to monitor animation progress.
+* Animations taking too long to make or do you have tons of frames?
+You can parallelize frame creating by [looming in parallel](#looming-in-parallel).
-* You have to call `loom.save_frame(fig)` for each frame.
-While the `Loom` object can be made to do this automatically it would have to create and own the `Figure` instance and I wanted full control over the creation of the `Figure`.
+* You have to call `loom.save_frame(fig)` for each frame (see the examples).
+While the `Loom` object can be made to do this automatically it would have to create and own the `Figure` instance and I wanted full control over the creation of the `Figure` for maximum flexibility.
+* matplotloom is going to be slow.
+But it's flexible and compatible with all of matplotlib!
+The real speedup comes from parallelizing frame creation, especially if you have a ton of frames to make.

 ## Installation